Mode Summation

 Interpolated summation

-To maximize efficiency we use the cubic spline discussed above to accelerate the computation with interpolation and parallelized summation (on the GPU or OpenMP).
+To maximize efficiency we use the cubic spline discussed above to accelerate the computation with an interpolated summation (that is additionally parallelised on the GPU).
 This class is InterpolatedModeSum.

 [1]: